Running DHIS2 locally¶

 The committed v{version}/dump.sql.gz¶

 infra/v{version}/dump.sql.gz is the one exception to the usual "no DB dumps in repo" rule.
-It's a tiny, synthetic dump (~1–3 MB compressed) that makes a fresh clone usable end-to-end without any external data.
+It's the committed end-to-end dump that makes a fresh clone usable without any external data.
 The committed default is infra/v42/dump.sql.gz; create a sibling infra/v43/dump.sql.gz (or any other DHIS2 major) when you start supporting it.
-After make dhis2-run it gives you:

 - Pre-seeded OAuth2 client

-dhis2-utils-local(see Connecting to DHIS2 guide) - Admin user with
+dhis2-utils-local(see Connecting to DHIS2 guide). - Admin user with

-openId=adminalready set so OIDC JWTs validate
+openId=adminalready set so OIDC JWTs validate.

 Committed credentials¶